kmaehashi/xojo-docker/README.md

 Debug-run your application inside the Docker container, using the project source code and Xojo IDE.

-TODO

 ```sh
 cat _EOF_ | nc -U /tmp/XojoIDE
 OpenFile("/path/to/project")
 DoCommand("RunApp")
 _EOF_
 ```

-(You must have read and accept EULA of Xojo IDE before using `xojo-accept-eula` command)